Weight Loss (Bariatric) Surgery Alabama

 The scope of bariatric surgery is evolving and expanding constantly, which makes the choice of the “right” procedure a more complex one for the potential bariatric patient.
 This choice however can be narrowed significantly by understanding the ways in which bariatric surgery works.
 Weight loss surgery works in one or both of two ways, restriction and malabsorption, depending on which procedure you undergo.

 Restrictive procedures, such as the sleeve gastrectomy / gastric sleeve and gastric band limit the amount of food the patient can consume in any given sitting.
 The gastric sleeve does so by removing about 80% of the existing stomach from the abdomen.
-The gastric band, on the other hand, uses an implanted device to form a small upper stomach, but never actually cuts any portion of the gastric pouch.
+The gastric band uses an implanted device to form a small upper stomach, but never cuts any portion of the gastric pouch.
 The first part of the gastric bypass procedure also restricts the size of the stomach pouch and therefore the amount of food that can be consumed.

-Malabsorptive procedures alter the small intestine and therefore the digestive process by reducing the amount of usable intestine.
-This reduces the number of calories that are absorbed through the sensitive intestinal walls.
+Malabsorptive procedures alter the small intestine and the digestive process by reducing the amount of usable intestine and the number of calories that are absorbed through the sensitive intestinal walls.
 The second part of the gastric bypass is a malabsorptive process.
-Generally speaking, a combination of restricting and malabsorption will offer greater weight loss and disease resolution benefit than restriction alone, though this will largely rest on the individual patient’s circumstance.

-Please bear in mind that the ultimate decision of which procedure is best for your particular circumstance will depend on the results of a series of preliminary medical tests and a consultation with one of our surgeons.
-You are not alone in this decision and we encourage you to contact us tour Mobile, Alabama office to learn more.
+Bear in mind that the decision of which procedure is best will depend on the results of preliminary medical tests and a consultation with one of our surgeons.
+You are not alone in this decision and we encourage you to contact us at our Mobile, Alabama office to learn more.